OsamaAlmekhlafi/Calculate-Shapes/README.md

 # Calculate-Shapes
-Calculate Shapes Using OOP in Pytho
+Calculate Shapes Using OOP in Python language